mk/clerk-px23/README.md

 When working with Clerk, a split-view is typically used with the code editor next to the browser showing Clerk’s representation of the same document, [see Figure 1](#figure-1).

 Clerk’s audience is experienced Clojure developers that are familiar with interactive development at the Clojure REPL.
 Clerk is meant to complement this workflow.
 Programmers continue to use the Clojure REPL to build up their programs incrementally, one form at a time and inspect intermediate results.
+In contrast, Clerk’s evaluation model is intentionally limited to the file, allowing for a simple editor integration.

-Clerk’s evaluation model intentionally does not offer the same level of granularity: it only works on files or source code strings.
-To keep the feedback loops short, Clerk caches the results of computations and only recomputes what needs to be changed.
+To keep the feedback loops short in the presence of whole-file evaluation, Clerk caches the results of computations and only recomputes changed expressions.

 Clerk is a Clojure library that runs in-process, allowing it to access any library code.
 Clerk does not introduce a separate format, it works on top of regular Clojure namespaces in which line comments are interpreted as Markdown and are displayed as prose.
 As in many other programming languages, line comments have no effect on the program’s semantics.
 The same format was previously used by [maria.cloud][maria].
 This allows Clerk to avoid a lot of the problems that alternative notebooks with bespoke formats face and makes putting the notebooks into version control or using them as library code trivial.